northeastern-rc/rc-public-documentation/docs/source/using-discovery/globus.rst

 your Northeastern credentials.
 If you have another account, either personal or through another institution, you can also link your accounts.

+To use Globus, you must first set up an account as detailed below.
+Then, you must install Globus Connect to create an endpoint on your local computer, as also detailed below.
+After you have completed these two initial setup procedures, you can then use the Globus web app to perform file transfers.
+See :ref: `using_nuendpoint` for a walkthrough of using the Northeastern endpoint on Globus.

 Globus Account Set Up
 ======================